 *

-After the trial, when Novodvorskaya was allowed to meet her relatives, it turned out that she had not even been informed that her trial had taken place.
+After the trial, Novodvorskaya was allowed to meet her relatives.
+She had not been informed, it turned out, that her trial had taken place.